Fine Tune Your Safety Markings

 - Industry Best Practices – Another way to stay ahead of the curve when it comes to safety markings is to keep up to date with industry best practices.
 Depending on what specific industry you’re in, there are trade magazines, websites, newsletters and other sources that can often let you know what other companies are doing to improve safety.
 Keep an eye on these items to see if there are any updates to best practices regarding safety markings.

 - Safety Marking Products – Just like any industry, the companies that make safety markings are always working to improve the products they offer.
-Review the latest options for things like floor tape (similar to this), safety signs, pipe labels and other items to see if any of the latest products will help your facility improve your overall safety.
+Review the latest options for things like floor tape, safety signs, pipe labels and other items to see if any of the latest products will help your facility improve your overall safety.

 There are likely many other areas that you can look to come up with additional ideas.
 When these are combined with the list you created in step one, you will be able to easily identify a wide range of different improvement opportunities within your facility.